|

 he shared.

-Festival silver, bronze and team medals, along with numerous USDF top ten horse
+Festival silver, bronze and team medals, along with numerous USDF top ten horseof the year

 honors from the United States Dressage Federation from Training through Grand Prix